Surface lure: Walking baits

 Walking baits or walkers, also called stickbaits, pencils or spooks, are surface lures that tend to simply slide across the water surface in a serpentine fashion, which resembles a baitfish swimming close to the surface.
 These lures are popular for both fresh and saltwater fishing and come in a large range of sizes.
 Walkers are often streamlined or cigar-shaped, and are usually equipped with two or three treble hooks.
 Some walkers have internal roller balls that rattle to better draw in fish from farther away, and may include a blunted or even concave front end to splash more water during retrieval.
 Others may have designs that emphasise more on tail action to create a greater propagating wake that entice fish to pursue, and these have been unofficially named wakebaits.

 Walking baits are so-named as they are typically retrieved using a special cadence called "walking the dog", in which the angler retrieves the lure using a combination of rod twitches and reeling.
 They are often cast into schools of actively feeding fish and retrieved quickly to imitate a fleeing baitfish.
 Though mostly used to imitate baitfish, some walking baits are patterned to resemble frogs, insects, or snakes.
-Propular game fish such as largemouth bass have been known to come up from deep water to attack these lures.
+Popular game fish such as largemouth bass have been known to come up from deep water to attack these lures.